EMU DSpace Data Policy

 5. Ethical and legal aspects

 Ethical and legal issues are tackled in the following way.
-Legally, it is on the side of the data providers - who register their services (e.g. data or publication repositories, journals) to ensure that the transfer of metadata records from their services does not violate intellectual property rights.
+Legally, it is on the side of the data providers - who register their services (e.g., data or publication repositories, journals) to ensure that the transfer of metadata records from their services does not violate intellectual property rights.
+The administrator of EMU DSpace assumes that data providers grant permission to make datasets publicly accessible by licensing them under Creative Commons or other licenses that specify usage conditions.